Tenant Webhooks

 Endpoint

-Required Permissions: manage_webhooks
+Required Permission: manage_webhooks

 Request Body